Do You Have These 5 Bad Dental Habits?

 Ask your dentist or hygienist what toothbrush might be best to maintain your dental health.

-Dental Care Problem 5: Not Brushing or Flossing Properly
+Dental Care Problem 5: Not Brushing, Flossing, or Rinsing Properly

-Some people floss and brush their teeth regularly, but not often enough.
+Some people brush, floss, and rinse their teeth regularly, but not often enough.
 You should aim to brush twice a day, and be sure to replace your manual toothbrush or electric toothbrush head every three or four months.

 You may find a powered toothbrush better, especially if you have hand, arm, or shoulder problems that make manual brushing difficult.
 If you have children, be sure to buy them child-sized brushes so they fit their hands and mouth, and are easier to use.